 Note on Orpheus and Eurydice (from Wikipedia)

 Orpheus, a figure from Greek mythology, was king of the Thracian tribe Cicones.
 Pindar calls him "father of songs".
-His name is not in Homer or Hesiod, but he was known by the time of Ibycus (c 530 BC).
+His name is not in Homer or Hesiod but he was known by the time of Ibycus (c 530 BC).
 He was believed to be one of the chief poets and musicians of antiquity and the inventor or perfector of the lyre.
 With his music and singing, he could charm wild beasts, coax trees and rocks to dance and even divert the course of rivers.
-As one of the pioneers of civilization, he is said to have taught humanity the arts of medicine, writing and agriculture.
+As one of the pioneers of civilisation, he is said to have taught humanity the arts of medicine, writing and agriculture.
 He was also an augur and seer; practiced magical arts, especially astrology; founded or rendered accessible many important cults, such as those of Apollo and the Thracian god Dionysus; instituted mystic rites public and private; prescribed initiatory and purificatory rituals.
 In addition, Pindar describes him as harpist and companion to Jason and the Argonauts.

 The most famous story in which he figures involves his wife Eurydice (Agriope).
 While fleeing from Aristaeus, Eurydice ran into a nest of snakes which bit her fatally on her legs.
 Distraught, Orpheus played such sad songs and sang so mournfully that all the nymphs and gods wept.
 On their advice, Orpheus travelled to the underworld and by his music softened the hearts of Hades and Persephone (the only one who ever did), so that they agreed to let Eurydice return with him to earth on condition he walk in front of her and not look back until they had reached the upper world.
 In his anxiety he forgot and turned to look.
 She vanished a second time, now forever.
 The story in this form belongs to Virgil's time.
 He first introduces the name Aristaeus.
 Other ancient writers speak of the visit to the underworld but the story may actually be a late addition to the Orpheus myths.